Last Updated on January 3, 2023 by Jeff

 The Keiser M3i is a groundbreaking new entry into the indoor cycling and Spinning bikes market.
 The M3i is the first to feature a Bluetooth wireless computer.
 For group exercise classes, data from the M3i computer can be projected onto a display.
-With an app, riders can download data from the computer to their smart phone or tablet.
+With an app, riders can download their data from the computer to a smart phone or tablet.

-Like it’s popular brother, the Keiser M3 Plus, the Keiser M3i is more than its eye-catching sleek design and cutting edge technology.
+Like it’s popular teammate, the Keiser M3 Plus, the Keiser M3i is more than its eye-catching sleek design and cutting edge technology.
 The seat and handlebars are adjusted quickly with a unique pull-pin system unlike other cycles.
 The four-grip position handlebars are great from utilizing different riding positions.

 - Height: 45”

 - Width: 26”

 - Four-way adjustable seat.

 - Transport wheels on base for easy storage.